Close

 Visa-Free Travel to Poland

-Visa-free for 90 days: United States, Canada, Australia, New Zealand, United Kingdom, Japan, South Korea, Singapore, Malaysia, Israel, Chile, Argentina, Brazil, Mexico, Uruguay, and other Schengen visa-exempt countries.
+Visa-free for 90 days within any 180-day period: United States, Canada, Australia, New Zealand, United Kingdom, Japan, South Korea, Singapore, Malaysia, Israel, Chile, Argentina, Brazil, Mexico, Uruguay, and other Schengen visa-exempt countries.

 Special arrangements: